ld5ehom/sns-android/README.md

       - Domain: No external dependencies (Core module)
       - Presentation: Depends on Domain module
       - Data: Depends on Domain module
+  - **Gradle Configuration Updates for Dependency Injection and Compatibility**
+    - Added kotlin-kapt to enable annotation processing for Kotlin.(build.gradle.kts(project: sns-android))
+    - Integrated it with Hilt for dependency injection and configured kapt to correct error types during compilation.
+    - The Gradle file for the Presentation module(build.gradle.kts(Module: presentation)) was updated to include Hilt for dependency injection and enable Jetpack Compose.
+    - Kotlin and Java 17 compatibility were configured, and the Domain module was added as a dependency.

 -----
 ## Progress Tracking